Longnose shiner: Reproduction and life cycle

 The sex ratio of longnose shiners is about 1:1, and both sexes mature at about the same size (30 mm) The average size of males are about 34.9 mm long and females are about 33.8 mm long.
 The average size of females tends to vary in different drainage systems.
 Larger females usually produce larger ova, with mature ova diameters averaging from 0.84 to 0.95 mm.
 Variances in female size and average diameters of mature ova seem to be strongly correlated with the amount of surface runoff in the area.

-The breading season of longnose shiners typically lasts from March until October, in waters of about 17–29 C. Longnose shiners generally produce multiple clutches during a breeding season.
+The breeding season of longnose shiners typically lasts from March until October, in waters of about 17–29 C. Longnose shiners generally produce multiple clutches during a breeding season.
 There may be two breeding peaks, one at the very beginning of the season and then another in the middle of the season, around July.
 Females average from 62 to 121 mature ova per clutch and usually produce anywhere from 15 to 129 eggs.
 Longnose shiners do not prepare the substrate for a spawning event, and instead practice broadcast spawning, in which they scatter the eggs and sperm.
 This type of reproduction results in a lack of parental care to both egg and larvae.

 In the wild, longnose shiners are expected to live between 1 and 2.5 years in the wild.
 While some fish can survive up to their third summer, most do not survive to their third winter.